 - Small pockets

 Canada Goose down jackets are made to withstand freezing Canadian winters.
 The company uses closely compacted down plumage known for its ability to store and maintain warm air.
-From the removable fur-lined hood to the lower torso and thigh area, the Langford Parka ($1,275) provides serious warmth, even in sub-zero temps.
+From the fur-lined hood to below the hips, the Langford Parka ($1,495) provides serious warmth, even in sub-zero temps.

 The fleece-lined hand warmer pockets built into this jacket are some of the warmest ever incorporated into a down jacket.
 A wide storm flap prevents heat from seeping out through the main heavy-duty YKK front zipper.
 Elasticized wrist cords and the coyote fur neck lining also function as a defense against warmth loss.

 Because this jacket is designed with freezing conditions in mind, we don’t recommend wearing it in heavy rain or slushy sleet.
-Though it is built with a water-resistant shell, it’s not able to keep water from penetrating the down insulation in anything more than a light sprinkle.
+The water-resistant shell is not able to prevent water from penetrating the down insulation in more than a light sprinkle.

 We recommend the Langford Parka for everyday use in colder-than-average winter conditions — think Fairbanks, Alaska, or Fargo, North Dakota.
 Yes, this is an expensive parka.
-But for everyday reliable warmth, it’s an effective and stylish tool.
+But for everyday reliable warmth, it’s an effective, reliable, and stylish tool.

 - Insulation: 650-fill down

-- Pockets: Two handwarmer pockets, two chest pockets, two internal pockets
+- Pockets: 2 hand-warmer pockets, 2 chest pockets, 2 internal pockets

 - Very warm